luiscruz/course_sustainableSE/2025/p1_measuring_software/g21_sorting_algorithms.md

 The inefficiency of Bubble Sort across all languages highlights the need to avoid using simple algorithms with high time complexities in large-scale applications.
 Instead, algorithms like Counting Sort, Radix Sort, and Merge Sort, which have better time complexity, should be prioritized for applications requiring efficiency in both energy and performance.

+It should also be mentioned that only using the statistical metrics to measure the effect size is not enough.
+We should also take into account the practical effect size.
+Developers should consider the specific characteristics of their target environment, such as available memory, processing power, and real-time constraints, when selecting an algorithm.
+Evaluating both theoretical and practical performance metrics is key to making an informed decision.
+Ultimately, the choice of algorithm and language should align with the application's requirements to ensure optimal performance, energy efficiency, and scalability.

 ## Future work

 This study provides a valuable comparison of energy consumption and performance across different sorting algorithms in three programming languages.
 However, several aspects remain open for further investigation.